Disclaimer

 If both

-are called, or multiple calls to the same argument are made, the first call takes precedence, and any further calls are ignored.
+resolvePromiseandrejectPromiseare called, or multiple calls to the same argument are made, the first call takes precedence, and any further calls are ignored.

-to mark the first called function
+Use a flag called to mark the first called function

-Here we treat the promise and thenable
+Here we treat the promise and thenable object using same function:

 1 | if(x && typeof x === 'object' || typeof x === 'function'){ |